cloudkj/lance-bundle/README.md

 bundle = load_dataset("lance-bundle/paul-graham-essays")

-prompt = "You are a Silicon Valley angel investor and ventural capitalist.
+prompt = "You are a Silicon Valley angel investor and venture capitalist.
 Provide advice and answers based ONLY on the provided context.
 If the answer cannot be found in the context, say 'I don't know'.
 Context: {context} Question: {query}"

 while True:
     print("> ", end="")